Docks of New York

-Docks of New York is a 1945 film directed by Wallace Fox and starring the East Side Kids.
+Docks of New York is a 1945 American comedy film directed by Wallace Fox and starring the East Side Kids.

 Plot

 Late one night on New York's poor East Side, a man is stabbed to death on a street corner, and his body is searched by his attacker.
 Nearby, Glimpy shows Muggs McGinnis a jeweled necklace he just found outside their tenement.
 While Glimpy and Muggs are investigating the area, the attacker spots them and gives chase, but is interrupted by the arrival of the police.
 Muggs and Glimpy then return to their tenement and learn from neighbor Mrs. Darcy, a war refugee from Toscania, that a thief just stole a valuable necklace from her.
 After she identifies the found necklace as hers and speculates that the man who attacked the boys was Compeau, an accomplice of the Toscanian Gestapo, she asks the boys to keep the heirloom until the next day.
 Unknown to the boys, Saundra, Mrs. Darcy's niece, is the princess of Toscania and is living in obscurity out of fear of the Gestapo.

 At a mansion, Compeau, meanwhile, reports his bungled robbery to Prince Igor Mallet, Saundra's ambitious cousin.
 Mallet, who has convinced Toscania's recently arrived prime minister that he is a concerned supporter of the princess, has hired Compeau to kill Saundra so that he can inherit the throne, and has offered the thief the necklace, a crown jewel, as payment.

 The next morning, Muggs calls the East Side Kids together for a meeting, and after they learn that Compeau's victim was a known thief, they decide to have one diamond from the necklace appraised at Kessel's pawnshop.
 At the same time, the penniless Saundra goes to Kessel's to pawn an imitation of the necklace, unaware that she is being followed by Compeau.
 When the boys arrive at the shop a few minutes later, they stumble upon Kessel's stabbed body and are arrested by the police.
 At the police station, Capt.
 Jacobs then forces Muggs to hand over the diamond, but none of the boys will reveal its source.